vidsag/Machine-Learning/README.md

 # Machine-Learning

-Projects that I did in my spare time and for the various courses that I took.
+Projects that I did in my spare time and for the various online courses that I took.